ThisIsLuckyluck/ByeByeCanap-API/README.md

 git clone https://github.com/ThisIsLuckyluck/ByeByeCanap-API.git
 ```

-else if you want to get it via SSH you can also do this :
+Otherwise if you want to get it via SSH you can also do this :

 ```bash
 git clone git@github.com:ThisIsLuckyluck/ByeByeCanap-API.git